-The continued exposure to the defined benefit pension fund poses significant risk to the future financial sustainability of the University.
-In 2020 the University contributed an additional R47.4m by way of contributions to support the defined benefit fund.
-Ongoing support at this level in the future is unaffordable.
-Council appointed a Task Team to review and assess the position and make recommendations to Council as to possible options that may assist in reducing or eliminating the University's financial exposure and thereby de-risking the balance sheet.
-During the past year there has been considerable engagement with the Fund's trustees as well as other advisors, including actuaries and retirement fund professionals..
-Progress has been made in this regard and the work continues in finding an equitable solution to the problem.
+The continued exposure to the defined benefit pension fund regard and the work continues in finding an equitable solution poses significant risk to the future financial sustainability of to the problem. the University.
+In 2020 the University contributed an additional R47.4m by way of contributions to support the defined benefit The University's liability in respect of post-retirement medical aid fund.
+Ongoing support at this level in the future is unaffordable. benefits reduced from R73.4m to R70.7m.
+The liability is entirely Council appointed a Task Team to review and assess the position unfunded and is not backed by any specific assets. and make recommendations to Council as to possible options that may assist in reducing or eliminating the University's financial